sualsoft/Clienk/content/english/blog/turn-your-customers-into-kocs-for-free.md

 **How to keep your existing customers shopping?**

-Did you know that acquiring a new customer costs 6 times more than retaining a customer?It is important to ensure that customers are always happy, even when they experience a problem.Investigation shows that brands that give high-quality customer service also have a higher customer satisfaction score!
+Did you know that acquiring a new customer costs 6 times more than retaining a customer?It is important to ensure that customers are always happy, even when they experience a problem.Investigation shows that brands that give high-quality contact center also have a higher customer satisfaction score!

 ![img](/assets/img/blog/blog-post.jpg)